twse/random-stuff/README.md

 * **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.

 ## Palm OS Emulator skin for bob's game
-This skin can be used with the emulators listed below (collectively, "Third Party Code").
+This skin can be used with the emulators listed below.
 Robert Pelloni is not the original author of the Third Party Code.
 The original copyright notice and the license under which Robert Pelloni received such Third Party Code, are set forth below.
 Such licenses and notices are provided for informational purposes only.
 Robert Pelloni, not the third party, licenses the Third Party Code to you under the terms set forth in the EULA for bob's game.
 Robert Pelloni reserves all rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.

 ### CoPilot/2
 See Extras page on the unofficial bobsgame Wikia portal at the beginning above.

 ### Palm Hardware Emulator
-Program available on Google Play Store as expensive
+Program available as expensive in the Google Play Store

-Source code copyright: Portions of this software are Palm Hardware Emulator Copyright (C) 2013-2014 Perpendox Software LLC used under the terms of the GNU General Public License as published by the Free Software Foundation, Version 3.0.
+Source code copyright: Portions of this software are Palm Hardware Emulator Copyright (C) 2013-2014 Perpendox Software LLC used under the terms of the GNU General Public License as published by the Free Software Foundation, Version 2.0.
 All rights reserved.

 ### Palm OS Emulator
 Provided for Informational Purposes Only